jorgesisco/summer-festival-crawler/README.md

 # Events Crawler
-As requested by the company, this project was built to set up a crawler to store data in a self defined Postgres database to show a plot with the events per date.
+As requested by the company, this project was built to set up a crawler to store data in a self defined Postgres database to show a plot with the events count per date.

 ## Features
 - Event crawler